|Class 4||ETR: Thursday, September 06 at 2:30|

 Homework Assignment #2: Mono-, Poly-, and Homophonic Textures

-This is our first exercise that is based around a listening skill, as we try to recognize different textures in music.
+Here we try our hand at recognizing different textures in music.
 This concept is covered in the class two notes.
 We have a free practice exercise that is not graded and can be repeated as many times as you like.
 Then, once you feel ready you can try Exercise 2 for a grade.
-In the "regular" Tues-Thurs sections it is due before Class 5 for full credit.
+In the "regular" Tues-Thurs sections it is due before Class 5 (Thurs, Sept 13) for full credit.

 Our first quiz date